About This Guide

 Research has shown that online learning is academically effective and can provide meaningful alternatives for students who need greater flexibility with their education, due to individual learning preferences, health conditions, employment responsibilities, lack of success with traditional school environments or to pursue advanced coursework.
 Michigan policy leaders have nurtured an environment to foster more options and expanded choices for students and online learning.
 Many of these policies were created to allow students to accelerate and personalize their learning.

-Unfortunately, the outcomes for Michigan K-12 students with online courses have been mixed.
-Michigan’s K-12 Virtual Learning Effectiveness Report, an annual report that benchmarks key measures of K-12 online learning in Michigan, again showed a trend of increasing enrollment, but declining pass rates; the statewide pass rate for online courses has gone from a high of 66% in 2010-11 to 55% in 2018-19.
+The outcomes for Michigan K-12 students with online courses have been mixed.
+Michigan’s K-12 Virtual Learning Effectiveness Report, 2019-20, an annual report that benchmarks key measures of K-12 online learning in Michigan, showed a trend of increasing enrollment, and a statewide pass rate for online courses with a high of 66% in 2010-11 to 56% in 2019-20.
 In addition, the report indicates that the kinds of students schools are enrolling in online courses tend not to be those who are seeking to get ahead, but rather those who are struggling academically in their face-to-face courses.
 Data show that on average, these students continue to struggle in online courses, and in some districts, struggling students are being enrolled in online courses in large numbers.
-As evidence, consider that there were over 12,559 students in the 2018-19 school year who took five or more online courses and failed every online course they took.
+As evidence, consider that there were over 11,900 students who took five or more online courses and failed every online course they took.

-At the same time, however, many Michigan students are experiencing tremendous success with online learning.
-That same report found that over 59,000 Michigan students took and passed every single one of the online courses they took.
+At the same time, many Michigan students are experiencing tremendous success with online learning.
+That same report found that over 57,000 Michigan students took and passed all of their virtual courses.
 More than a quarter of Michigan schools that used online learning achieved school-wide pass rates of 90 percent or higher for their online enrollments.

 Local boards of education play a key role in interpreting state guidelines and developing local policies that reflect their community standards.
 With the information in this guide and in conjunction with other online learning guides for parents, students, and mentors and informed by the latest research, school board members can help craft online learning programs in their districts that better achieve the desired student-learning outcomes.